openplanet-nl/mlhook/About.md

 ### Primary Functions

 - AngelScript -> ManiaLink / ManiaScript
   - Messages serialized as code and sent via dedicated ML page which 0writes that data to a known `declare X for ClientUI` (in the playground, the location is different when in the menu).
 This is done once every 2 frames to provide some buffer as the objects are completely overwritten each time.
+Using `netwrite` to communicate with the server's game script is supported.
   - `MLInjection.as`

 - ManiaLink -> AngelScript